eboatwright/JSCII/README.md

  Docs / Wiki / Tutorials: https://github.com/eboatwright/JSCII/wiki

 # Disclaimer
- Some things (mostly in the extras) are NOT finished, and will be worked on!<br>
+ Some things (mostly in the extras) are NOT finished,<br>
- Others, will change *frequently* so if you're planning on using this, I suggest downloading a version, then keeping the same version.
-(Unless you want to refactor your code every week)
+ and others will change *frequently* so if you're planning on using this, I suggest downloading a version, then keeping the same version.

 # License
  This project uses the MIT license.<br>